 If you’re interested in getting involved in the local Conservative Party, click here.

-Anne Main MP
+Anne Main -Parliamentary Candidate.

 Anne Main is enthusiastic, hard-working, and committed to improving the lives of those who live in and around St Albans.

 Anne was first elected to Parliament in 2005, and re-elected at the 2010 General Election with an increased majority.
 As St Albans' Member of Parliament, she has developed a reputation as a fierce advocate for the St Albans constituency and as a key campaigner on local and national issues.

 In Parliament and locally Anne has continued to fight for St Albans, raising hundreds of issues on behalf of local people, including: the proposed Park Street rail freight terminal, local NHS services, school place shortages, commuter services, policing, the economy, fire services, spiralling housing totals, climate change, our armed forces and international affairs.

 Anne has served on three cross-party Select Committees - the Energy and Climate Change Committee, the Communities and Local Government Committee and the Advisory Committee on Works of Art - and has served on a number of bill committees.
 She was elected chair of the Britain-Bangladesh All Party Parliamentary Group in 2009.